-Patric Standford (born Barnsley, England, 5 February 1939) is an award-winning composer, a teacher and lecturer of repute, a writer and music journalist, occasional broadcaster and a musician who has played a major role with many British musical organisations - he was the chairman of the Composers’ Guild and British Music Information Centre from 1977 to 1993.
+Patric Standford (born Barnsley, England, 5 February 1939) was an award-winning composer, a teacher and lecturer of repute, a writer and music journalist, occasional broadcaster and a musician who has played a major role with many British musical organisations - he was the chairman of the Composers’ Guild and British Music Information Centre from 1977 to 1993.

-He is perhaps best known as a composer.
-His 1st Symphony gained the Premio Cittá di Trieste in 1972, and a large scale oratorio Christus Requiem earned him the Yugoslav Government’s Arts Award after performances in Skopje in 1976; his 3rd Symphony has the Ernest Ansermet Prize from Geneva, and he received the First International Composers’ Award in Budapest in 1997 for a choral masque The Prayer of St Francis.
-He has awards from Spain, Finland and Belgium.
+He was perhaps best known as a composer.
+His first Symphony gained the Premio Cittá di Trieste in 1972, and a large scale oratorio Christus Requiem earned him the Yugoslav Government’s Arts Award after performances in Skopje in 1976; his 3rd Symphony has the Ernest Ansermet Prize from Geneva, and he received the First International Composers’ Award in Budapest in 1997 for a choral masque The Prayer of St Francis.
+He received awards from Spain, Finland and Belgium.
 The BBC commissioned his 5th Symphony in 1986.
 He worked as an arranger for West End shows in London, composing and directing light music recordings and an album for the jazz group Continuum, and ghost writing for Rod McKuen’s classical American recordings.

 PATRIC STANDFORD'S PROVOCATIVE THOUGHTS

-STANDFORD HOME PAGE
+PATRIC STANDFORD HOME PAGE

 M&V articles about Patric Standford

 CD Spotlight.
 Real Worth - Orchestral music by Patric Standford stimulates Robert Anderson.
 'All the music on this CD is logical, intelligible, and gripping.'

 Elgar and Englishness - Alistair Hinton takes issue with Patric Standford's recent 'Provocative Thoughts'